cintagram/ScreenTimeRemover/README.md

 # ScreenTimeRemover -Its Kinda Broken at the moment (Use at your own risk)

+# PLEASE NOTE: SUPPORT FOR THIS TOOL HAS ENDED (I no longer have an mdc device

 # DISCLAIMER:

 This app is for educational purposes only.